The Village Hall was built by the villagers in 1971 and is managed and maintained by the Village Hall Committee.

 The committee organises a variety of fund raising events in which parishioners are encouraged to be involved.

-If you would like to book the Village Hall for your own event, party, or family occasion, visit the Village Hall website and click Make A Booking to give your details and requirements.
+If you would like to book the Village Hall for your own event, party, or family occasion, CLICK HERE and choose a day yourself.